Navigation

 Knowledge

 ‘I know all about the synagogue and what it is like because we went there.
-I loved looking down at the torah scroll from the gallery.’
-(Year 5)
+I still remember my trip to the Church in Year 2.’
+(Year 6)

 Why study RE?

-‘It helps me to think about why things are special.’
+‘It helps me to understand that everyone is special.’
 (Year 1)

 Current standards and progress

-The Sacre RE curriculum introduced 18/19 year has clear assessment foci that teachers use to inform their assessments.
+The LPDS/ Sacre RE curriculum introduced in January 2024 year has clear assessment foci that teachers use to inform their assessments.
 Quizlets can be used to support the teacher's assessment.
 Data from INSIGHT shows that attainment in RE is broadly in line with core subjects.

-- Continue to build a bank of religious visitors to come in to school to support units of work
+- Continue to build a bank of Religious visitors to visit school and support units of work.

 RE at Gilded Hollins